-Emerging from the forest, the view across Warspite Lake is breathtaking to snow and ice laden sheer walls of Mount Black Prince which dominate the view.
+Emerging from the forest, the vista across Warspite Lake, to snow and ice formations on the sheer walls of Mount Black Prince, dominates the far view.
 This is a magnificent place to rest.

 Completing the circuit initiates the return drive to Calgary with the music of Il Divo blaring on the car stereo and enhancing the grandeur of the mountainous route north through Kananaskis Country, Alberta, Canada.